egret-labs/egret-docs-en/Engine2D/vectorDrawing/vectorDrawing/README.md

 }
 ```

-Run after compilation, with the effect shown as below:
+Run after compilation, the effect is as follows:

 ![](5565675e01970.png)

-The following three lines are the core drawing codes of the codes:
+The core drawing code in this code is the following three lines:

 ```
 shp.graphics.beginFill( 0xff0000, 1);